SoftwareBrothers/adminjs/README.md

 If you would like work on an AdminJS and develop new features please check out our [Contribution Guide](https://github.com/SoftwareBrothers/adminjs/blob/master/CONTRIBUTING.md)

 There you can find instructions on how to run AdminJS locally for development.

+If you're searching for tasks you can contribute to, we currently accept contributions to issues in our [Kanban Board](https://github.com/orgs/SoftwareBrothers/projects/5/views/1).

+Any small or large contribution or any input into discussion is welcome!

 ## License